Skparab1/skparab1.github.io/README.md

       - auto timed change works
       - slide/totalsides counter works
       - total of 6 slides for now
-      - most images are the same dimensions 9e
+      - most images are the same dimensions (except

 -------------------------------------------- dont go below this line stuff is not organized --------------------------------------------